 The Foundation’s Office of Gift Planning helps donors establish after-lifetime and dual-benefit gifts that will aid Texas A&M University and its students in the future.
 For fiscal year 2020, the Foundation documented $151.9 million in planned gifts, which includes gifts that will be received by the Texas A&M Foundation, The Association of Former Students, the 12th Man Foundation and the George & Barbara Bush Foundation.
 During the last 10 years, the Foundation has documented nearly $1.1 billion in planned gift expectancies.

 Range of gift value

 Value of realized gifts during fiscal year 2020

 Value of realized gifts in the last 10 years

 New Endowments Breakdown

 The Foundation prides itself on enhancing the academic experience at Texas A&M University for both students and faculty.
-Donors who create endowments for scholarships, chairs, professorships and fellowships leave a legacy that enhances Texas A&M’s core mission of providing the highest-quality undergraduate and graduate programs.
+Donors who create endowments for scholarships, chairs, professorships, fellowships and various other needs leave a legacy that enhances Texas A&M’s core mission of providing the highest-quality undergraduate and graduate programs.